 Maison Margiela, formerly Maison Martin Margiela, is a French luxury fashion house headquartered in Paris and founded in 1988.
 Belgian designer Martin Margiela, graduated from the Antwerp Academy in 1980 and went on to work as an assistant to Jean-Paul Gaultier in Paris in 1984.
 In 1989 he staged his first show in Paris under his own label, founding the ‘Maison Martin Margiela’ together with Jenny Meirens.
 In his collections themes such as the reproduction of materials and the deconstruction of patterns and shapes are often interwoven.
 In 2009, Margiela discreetly retired from the Maison that carried his name.

-Our day ends with a light group meal at La Manufacture, a sleek industrial-style restaurant housed in the former Delvaux leather factory, serving French cuisine with an oriental twist.
+After a visit to local fashion and design shops, our day ends with a light group meal at La Manufacture, a sleek industrial-style restaurant housed in the former Delvaux leather factory, serving French cuisine with an oriental twist.

 We return to our hotel on foot via the UNESCO World-Heritage listed Grand Place, which is beautifully lit in the evenings.
 Historically, the Grand Place was a market place where traders and citizens sold and bought food.
 All the streets surrounding the square are named after food like chicken (poulet), herbs (herbes), cheese (fromage) and so forth.
 Nowadays you will see grand old buildings standing in the place of market shelters.
 (Overnight Brussels) D